sapthesh/AI/README.md

 This repository and its contents are released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the website and its resources in accordance with the license terms.

 We hope this AI Website serves as a valuable resource for your AI learning and exploration.
 If you have any questions or suggestions, please don't hesitate to reach out to the maintainers.
-Enjoy your AI journey!
+Enjoy your AI journey.!